 is a famous addict who has been extremely transparent about her struggle with addiction in recent years.
 Her career started at age 5 and grew steadily until she was one of the most recognized teenage Disney channel stars.

 She recalls growing up in a home where drugs and alcohol were regularly abused by her father, who ultimately chose his addiction over his family.
 However, Lovato was able to avoid her own struggle with substance abuse until she was a teenager.
 She recalls being bullied in school and how those experiences led to an eating disorder and partying to try to fit in.

 Her addiction ramped up at age 17 when she tried cocaine for the first time.
 Throughout the next 5 years she spent time in several rehab centers, only to immediately turn to drugs when she was released.
 During this time she got diagnosed with bipolar disorder, which she says explains her extreme ups and downs.

 Lovato talked extensively about her 5 years of sobriety in a 2017 documentary about her life.
 Only a few months after she celebrated 6 years sober she shared with the world that she’d relapsed again.

 Currently, Lovato is sober and recovering from a 2018 overdose.
 She has a new documentary coming soon with details about her journey in the last few years.

 At Ardu Recovery Center, we know that long term recovery is in reach.
 Using a combination of holistic and medical interventions, we can help you or a loved one who is seeking help from drug or alcohol addiction.

-Visit our website to learn more about our diagnostic program and our rehabilitation center located in Provo, UT.
+to learn more about our diagnostic program and our rehabilitation center located in Provo, UT.